wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    The daemon consul-replicate integrates with Consul to manage application configuration from a central data center, with low-latency asynchronous replication to other data centers, thus avoiding the need for smart clients that would need to write to all data centers and queue writes to handle network failures.

-   QUESTION: No changes since 2017, so no work with TLS1.3, arm64, old Docker versions.
+   QUESTION: No changes since 2017, so doesn't work with TLS1.3, arm64, new Docker versions.
 Developer Seth Vargo is now at Google.

    https://learn.hashicorp.com/tutorials/consul/federation-gossip-wan?in=consul/networking